SSkylar1/Roadmap-Dashboard-Pro/docs/template-usage.md

    ```bash
    npm run roadmap:check
    ```
+   - If your roadmap files live under `docs/projects/<slug>/`, set `ROADMAP_PROJECT=<slug>` before running the command.
+The generated GitHub Actions workflow now exports this variable automatically when a project key is provided.
 5. Push the initial commit to GitHub and ensure the **Roadmap Sync** workflow passes.

 ## Customizing for your team